As May debuts in Brussels, EU readies negotiating engine room

 The European Union is primarily a complex legal construct, British officials have been telling the new prime minister.
 Deft technocrats will be needed on both sides.
 Grand political gestures may accomplish little.

-Some of those brains are starting to assemble on the 5th floor of the Berlaymont, far below the panoramic dining rooms on the 13th where President Juncker plans to host May -- last-minute summit timetabling permitting.
+Some of those brains are starting to assemble on the 5th floor of the Berlaymont, far below the panoramic dining rooms on the 13th where Juncker hosted May -- she laughingly told reporters after the summit that she was off to a "lunch date".

 Workers are preparing rooms for Michel Barnier and his Brexit Task Force.
 The former French foreign minister and EU commissioner began work three weeks ago and has started, like May herself, by touring EU capitals and assembling a team to coordinate the work of hundreds of Commission officials once the Brexit process starts.